-I am definitely not someone who nerds-out on the newest freelance writing apps or writers’ organisational tools, but I have to say, there are a lot of super helpful (and easy to use) tools that can make a freelance writer’s life so much easier.
-In this post I’ve rounded up the best tools I’ve found for freelance writers – I use them all and they have saved me time, money or a mental breakdown (and at times, all three).
+I am definitely not someone who nerds-out on the newest freelance writing apps or writers’ organisational tools.
+But I have to say, there are lots of super helpful, simple tools that can make a freelance writer’s life so much easier.
+I asked members of my course Write Earn Thrive about their favourite tools and in this post, I’ve rounded up the best tools they’ve found and my own favourites for freelance writers.
+Most of these tools or apps for freelance writers have saved me time, money or mental anguish (and at times, all three).

-The best (free and paid) tools for freelance writers
+The best tools and apps for freelance writers

-While the tools below have undoubtedly helped me streamline my business and make it more efficient, I think it’s really important to say that it’s not necessarily the tools that are the key here, but that you use them to develop a system that works for you.
+The tools below have undoubtedly helped me and members of my courses streamline our businesses and make them more efficient.
+But I think it’s really important to say that it’s not necessarily the tools that are the key, but that you use them to develop a system that works for you.